simplyblock/vela-controller/src/deployment/charts/vela/README.md

 ### S3 secret

-Supabase storage supports the use of S3 object-storage.
-To enable S3 for Supabase storage:
+vela storage supports the use of S3 object-storage.
+To enable S3 for vela storage:

 1. Set S3 key ID and access key:
   ```yaml